King Lear (1605) and MacBeth (1606)

 When the human narrative has power descending directly from God to His human representatives on earth via the divine right of kings, the consequences can be particularly devastating for both the king and his subjects.
 Let us focus on two of the kings most familiar to us in all of the literature of the theatre, Shakespeare’s Lear and Macbeth.
 In our definition of worldview (beliefs, attitudes and values) notice the importance of what most of us believe to be the truth in P-B but almost never is.

 Because it is so enamored of power, the false self loves to project that illusion of power by bestowing it upon others.
-However, when it comes time to surrender his own power, King Lear has trouble letting go as he endeavors to hand over both property and power to his two “favored” daughters and withhold it from his youngest.
-As the false self energy centers of all the players become energized the intrigue and violence is predictable.
+In King Lear, Lear has trouble letting go as he endeavors to hand over both property and power to his two “favored” daughters and withhold it from his youngest.
+As the false-self energy centers of all the players become energized, the intrigue and violence are predictable.
 The aftermath results in the deaths of all the daughters and many others as they lose control of the whirlwind of power.

 Nothing is what it seems in P-B. We stagger about, unaware that our senses are delivering information that deludes us into thinking that we know what reality is.
 The problem is that “reality” is determined by the context in which it occurs.
 If we who are receiving the information do not know where we are, who we are or why we are here having this experience called life, then we cannot help but be in a continuous state of reaction, resisting life as it is, and thereby creating for ourselves endless suffering.